Suffolk Treasurer urges city council to eliminate vehicle license fee, change personal property tax deadline

 |

-SUFFOLK, Va. — In over four decades as city treasurer, Ron Williams said he’s been repeatedly asked one question: Why is Suffolk’s annual personal property tax due Dec.
-5 rather than June 5 like other surrounding municipalities?
+SUFFOLK, Va. — In over four decades of serving as city treasurer, Ron Williams said he’s been asked one question repeatedly — why Suffolk’s annual personal property tax due date is Dec.
+5 rather than June 5, like other surrounding municipalities.

-Williams is now imploring the Suffolk City Council to change the date.
+Williams is now imploring the Suffolk City Council to change the date to June.
 In a Dec.
 20 memorandum to the city council, he said he also wants to eliminate the vehicle license fee added to the personal property tax bill and give more tax relief to the elderly and disabled.

 “I understand and respect the fact that it may take some time to bring this to completion, and it is not at all lost on me that several other city offices and departments would be impacted should the city council move forward with enacting my requests,” Williams said in a press release.
 “I believe that if all of the stakeholders work together, we can achieve a meaningful change for our community that will benefit the city for a long time.”